MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/extension-sideloading.md

 # Sideload an extension

-The Microsoft Edge \(Chromium\) browser provides a safe and simple way for you to run as well as debug your extensions while you are developing.
-This article explains how to load the extension \(also called sideloading\) into the Microsoft Edge \(Chromium\) browser to test it.
+During development, you may use the Microsoft Edge \(Chromium\) browser to run and debug your extension safely.
+This article explains how to load the extension, also called sideloading, into Microsoft Edge to test it.

 To run your extension locally in your browser while developing it \(sideloading\), follow the steps below.

 1. Choose the three dots at the top of your browser.

-2. Select `Extensions` from the context menu as shown in the following image which will take you to the Extension management page.
+2. Select `Extensions` from the context menu as shown in the following image, which will take you to the Extension management page.

 :::image type="complex" source="./media/part1-threedots.png" alt-text="Choose Extensions":::
    Choose Extensions